redis/redis-rb/README.md

 ## Timeouts

-The client allows you to configure connect, read, and write timeouts.
+The client allows you to configure connect, read, _`bpop`_ read, and write timeouts.
-Passing a single `timeout` option will set all three values:
+Passing a single `timeout` option will set all four values:

 ```ruby
 Redis.new(:timeout => 1)